-We abide by all campus policies in response to the COVID-19 pandemic (https://uci.edu/coronavirus/).
-Students requiring reasonable accommodations related to the coronavirus (https://sites.uci.edu/learnanywhere/f21-guidelines/) should reach out to the UCI Disability Services Center (949-824-7974 or dsc@uci.edu).
+As per campus policy, students requiring reasonable accommodations related to the coronavirus (https://sites.uci.edu/learnanywhere/) should reach out to the UCI Disability Services Center (949-824-7974 or dsc@uci.edu).

 Wellbeing

 We should always take care of our physical and mental wellbeing first and foremost, and be kind to others.